mskhc/dev1/content/en/blog/_posts/2024-09-17-devsecops-in-action-k8s-secrets/index.md

 sensitive data is insecure to store in it.
 Recently considerable attention has been paid to
 [security improvement](/docs/tasks/administer-cluster/encrypt-data/)
-for kind of Secret resource, but Kubernetes still doesn't include appropriate out-of-the-box because Kubernetes philosophy carries simplicity in order not to compromise it engineers have to make sure Kubernetes Secret are saved
+for objects such as Secrets, but Kubernetes still doesn't include appropriate out-of-the-box because Kubernetes philosophy carries simplicity in order not to compromise it engineers have to make sure Kubernetes Secret are saved